Skip to main content

 The widget is considered loaded as soon as it appears in the page DOM.
 JOIN detects this event automatically.

-GA does not natively track third-party widget impressions.
+GA does not natively measure third-party widget impressions.
 No directly comparable metric.

 8. Page view